mohitsinghs/mohitsinghs.github.io/_content/code/no-tailwind.md

 }
 ```

-According to the declaration, for combined animation, it returns an `Array` of animation `Object`.
+According to the declaration, for combined animation, it returns an `js-->Array` of animation `js-->Object`.
 So, I tried fixing it, which took a few minutes, and created a pull request with tests.

 At this point, I was hoping that in the worst case, I'll get some kind of feedback on how impractical my solution was.
 After a week, my pull request was still in black hole.
 So, I simply closed it thinking maybe they don't care, and since my animations were defined in CSS by now.
 I moved on with life.